Birth Defects in Newborn Babies

 Developmental dysplasia of the hip

-Many things may be involved in the development of this birth defect.
-Both genes and the environment may play roles.
+hip socket.
+Many things may cause this birth defect.
+Both genes and the environment may

 The goal of treatment is to put the femoral head back into the socket of the hip so that the hip can develop normally.
 Treatment for infants may include having the baby wear a special harness to hold the hips in place.
 Or the baby may be placed in a cast.
 Some babies may need surgery.